lucaslaya/MAL-Bot/README.md

  - summer <br />
  - fall <br />

-Example: mal.season spring 2019
+Example: mal.season spring 2019 <br />

 animerank [type (default is all)] = Displays the top anime in the order selected.
-Type means the how the anime are ranked.
+Type means the how the anime are ranked. <br />
 Format for rank types is:
  - all = Top anime series
  - airing = Top airing series